piyushyadav9660511797-lgtm/Pizza-Sales-Portfolio-Project-SQL-Power-BI/README.md

 # Pizza-Sales-Portfolio-Project-SQL-Power-BI

 The raw data for this project is presented in 4 CSV files.
 This data represents a year’s worth of sales for a pizza outlet, and they need to answer a few questions which will help them make important decisions to increase sales and improve their business.

-The project is done in MySQL server and presented in Power BI.
+The project is done in MySQL Workbench server and presented in Power BI.
 The data was loaded into 4 tables.
 This project involves the use of simple joins and sub-queries.

 ## Data source:
-You can download the data from https://www.kaggle.com/datasets/mysarahmadbhat/pizza-place-sales

-A zip file is also included in this repository.
+Zip files are included in this repository.

 ## Data Analysis
-This project was done on SQL server 2022
+This project was done on MySQL Workbench server 2022

 ## Data Visualization
 Data visualization was done in Microsoft Power BI